 In the final weeks leading up to your event, write out the tasks that need to be done each day and who should be in charge.
 You’re basically building a mini-project plan that will prevent things from falling through the cracks.
 Include everything that needs to be done – from confirming with the caterer, to arranging transportation for your speakers.
 Even something as small as forgetting to pack pens can end up being a disaster.

 3. Continue to write things down as they cross your mind.

 We run the risk of losing every idea that pops into our head when we don’t commit an idea to paper, you risk forgetting it.
-So keep a pen and notepad on you at all times so that you can jot down every last-minute thought.
-(This is also helpful for delegating, because written information is so much easier to share.)
+So keep a pen and notepad on you at all times, so that you can jot down every last-minute thought.

 4. Clear your desk.